Singer: two residents questioned, ‘complained’ about town employees’ work from home

 CHARLTON — A need for fiduciary transparency or a case of micromanagement?
 That was the question tossed about in a sometimes tense video conference meeting of the Board of Selectmen on Tuesday evening.

 Selectmen debated the need for, and best method to, track the work being done by municipal employees from their homes during a more than 45-minute meeting devoted solely to the discussion topic.
 David Singer, chairman of the Board of Selectmen, said while municipal buildings were closed last month due to the COVID-19 pandemic, he has only seen reports offered by some department heads in the last week.
 Some of those reports, detailing the work being done by their respective employees and department heads, did not provide enough evidence of full work being done, Singer suggested.

 “Unfortunately, there are a lot of reports that are missing.
-There were reports missing from employees, reports missing from department heads, reports that were just woefully inadequate — that would never stand up if we ever got challenged, saying you’re paying public monies to people to perform work and there’s no record of them doing the work,” Singer explained.
+There were reports missing from employees, reports missing from basic dbs check, department heads, reports that were just woefully inadequate — that would never stand up if we ever got challenged, saying you’re paying public monies to people to perform work and there’s no record of them doing the work,” Singer explained.

 He added: “Basically, without that reporting, we’re one public records request away of being in trouble.
 That being said, I think it’s important that everyone be prepared.
 If we have all of the reporting we need of department heads and the employees next week, it’s a non-issue.
 If next week we come to our Tuesday meeting, and we are still missing reporting, and we’re missing detailed enough reporting to validate what we’re trying to do, then we’re going to have to have a very difficult conversation of whether or not we are going to have to have layoffs, or have to have furloughs, or offer employees to use [paid time off] if they don’t want to provide reporting on work from home, because we’re not allowed to, and it’s not ethical, and it’s also not legal.”